 Also, before the project begins, you need to train so that the crew can sort waste as they generate it.
 That way you can identify material that can be recycled and reused.

 The vast majority of construction waste that goes to landfill should be recycled.
 It will take more time to process, but it’s a necessity if you want to reduce your carbon footprint.

 For many, they waste a lot of materials because it is just easier to waste them.
-However, you should take the time to establish a strong relationship with local reclamation yards.
-If you remodel a lot of old buildings, you already know that a lot of the materials can be saved, whether for your own reuse, or by others.
+However, you should establish a strong relationship with local reclamation yards because reusing your materials in the long run saves money.
+If you renovate a lot of old buildings, you also will find that a lot of the materials can be saved, whether for your own reuse, or by others.

 If something is in good condition, store it safely for use later.
 Review the reuse bin to see what can be used immediately.
 For example, you may find a smaller piece of lumber, which means you don’t need to cut a fresh piece.
 Don’t forget—you can mulch unpainted (or unstained) chopping wood.

 You can also advise subcontractors to check for scraps when they are at fabricating/cutting locations.